splunk/public-o11y-docs/private-preview/aopt/aopt-metric-reference.rst

 All metric names have a prefix of either ``sf`` or ``o11y``.

 .. note::
     Memory is specified in GiB.
+CPU is specified in cores.

 .. list-table::
    :widths: 32 5 35
+   :width: 100%
    :header-rows: 1

    -